kodtld/Markov-s-Letters/README.md

 git clone https://github.com/kodtld/Markov-s-Letters
 ```
 ## Running
-Running of the program doesn't require installation of Python or Poetry, but bothe are necessary to run the [tests.](https://github.com/kodtld/Markov-s-Letters/blob/master/documentation/testing.md) <br><br>
+Running of the program doesn't require installation of *Python* or *Poetry*, but both are necessary to run the [tests.](https://github.com/kodtld/Markov-s-Letters/blob/master/documentation/testing.md) <br><br>

-All commands are to be ran from the flask-server directory, to which you can navigate with the command:
+**All commands are to be ran from the *flask-server* directory**, to which you can navigate with the command:
 ```
 cd flask-server
 ```
-If your system doesn't have Poetry installed, you can run the application with following steps:
+If your system doesn't have *Poetry* installed, you can run the application with following steps:
 ```
 cd dist
 ```
 ```
 ./server
 ```
-If you have Poetry installed, you can run the application with:
+If you have *Poetry* installed, you can run the application from the with:
 ```
 poetry run invoke start
 ```
-In either case, once the application is running, you need to manually open localhost:5000 in a browser of your choosing.
+**In either case, once the application is running, you need to manually open localhost:5000 in a browser of your choosing.**

 ## Documentation
 [Specification](https://github.com/kodtld/Markov-s-Letters/blob/master/documentation/specification.md) <br><br>